-Photography by ©2016 Toni Avery, unless otherwise credited
+Photography and video by ©2016 Toni Avery, unless otherwise credited

 Since the Miata first made its lightweight introduction into the market place, OEM after OEM has tried and not always succeeded at producing their own version.
 Fiat has taken a different route.
 Why not use the same successful, lightweight platform the Miata is known for and make an Italian superstar out of it.